-- 5. Any student against whom a decision is given by the Academic Board under Regulation 3 may first seek a review of that decision by the body which made the decision.
-Such a review will consider any extenuating circumstances, such as ill-health, which might have contributed to the student's lack of success.
-If the original decision stands, the student may appeal to the Academic Appeals Committee within the time specified by the Academic Committee, which will thereupon reconsider the student's case. - 6.
-Any student against whom a decision is given by a determination of the Academic Committee under Regulation 3 may appeal to the Council, provided that if he or she has not exercised the right to make representations to the Academic Committee under Regulation 5, the leave of the Council to appeal must first be obtained.
-A decision of the Council under this paragraph shall be final. - All appeals to the Council under this Regulation must be lodged in writing with the Registrar within 14 days of the decision complained of, or such longer period as the Council may allow in a particular case. - 7.
-Any student against whom a decision has been made under clause 3(c) may apply for readmission to the course, the degree, the Faculty or the University after not less than one year or the number of days specified in the particular case.
-Applicants should provide evidence of their likelihood of success. - (a) Applications for readmission to a course shall be made to the Faculty Dean, who will be advised by the course convenor. - (b) Applicants for readmission to a degree or Faculty shall be made to the Academic Committee, acting on behalf of the Academic Board. - (c) Applications for readmission to the University shall be made to the University Council (via the Registrar).
+- 5. Any student against whom a decision is made by the Academic Committee under clauses 4(d), 4(e) or 4(f) may first seek a review of that decision by the Dean.
+Such a review will consider any extenuating circumstances, such as illhealth, which might have contributed to the student's lack of success.
+If the original decision stands, the student may appeal to the Academic Committee within the time specified by the Academic Committee. - Any student against whom a decision is made by the Academic Committee under clauses 4(d), 4(e) or 4(f) may appeal directly to the Academic

+- Committee within the time specified by the Academic Committee. - 7.
+Any student against whom a decision has been made under clauses 4(e) or 4(f) may apply for readmission to the course, the subject, the award, the faculty or the University after not less than one year, or the number of days specified in the particular case.
+Applicants should provide evidence of their likelihood of success in future university studies. - (a) Applications for readmission to a course or subject shall be made to the Faculty Dean, who will be advised by the course convenor. - (b) Applications for readmission to an award or faculty shall be made to the Academic Committee, acting on behalf of the Academic Roard - (c) Applications for readmission to the University shall be made to the University Council (via the Registrar).